-- i) the site is served by an existing highway or new highway; and - ii) the development is located on the building line similar to adjoining properties; and - iii) the plot ratio of dwellings to gardens is similar to the local area; and - iv) the development achieves good design; and - v) the development reflects the building character of the local area, its building materials and existing stone boundary walls; and - vi) the development makes every effort to protect mature trees and hedges; and - vii) the development protects a sensitive area.
+- I) the site is served by a suitable existing or new highway on one or more boundaries; and - ii) the development is located on the building line similar to adjoining properties; and - iii) the plot ratio of dwellings to gardens is similar to the local area; and - iv) the development achieves good design; and - v) the development reflects the building character of the local area, its building materials and existing stone boundary walls; and - vi) the development makes every effort to protect mature trees and hedges; and - vii) the development protects a sensitive area.

-By deciding planning applications in accordance this Policy and with Core Strategy Policy CS74 Design Principles and supplementary planning guidance to control detailed design
+By deciding planning applications in accordance this Policy and with Core Strategy Policy CS74 Design Principles and supplementary planning guidance to control detailed design.